-Housing Choice Voucher Funds (previously known as Section 8): The Housing Authority of Stanislaus County administers the Housing Choice Voucher program for the City and provides rent subsidies.
+Housing Choice Voucher Funds (previously known as Section 8): The Stanislaus Regional Housing Authority administers the Housing Choice Voucher program for the City and provides rent subsidies.

 Low-Income Housing Tax Credits (LIHTC): The federal 4% and 9% LIHTC is the principal source of funding for the construction and rehabilitation of affordable rental homes.
 They are a dollar-for-dollar credit against federal tax liability.
-In FY 2020-2021 the City of Turlock and a non-profit developer applied in February 2019 for Federal Low-Income Housing Tax Credits (FLIHTC) and received notice of award in June 2019.
-Phase 2 of Avena Bella includes 60 units of affordable housing at 20, 40, and 50% of AMI.
-Construction was completed in January 2021 and all 60 units are leased up and occupied.

-HUD VASH: The Housing Authority of Stanislaus County administers the VASH vouchers from the U.S. Department of Housing and Urban Development-Veterans Affairs Supportive Housing (HUD-VASH) program for their efforts to house homeless veterans in Stanislaus County.
+HUD VASH: The Stanislaus Regional Housing Authority administers the VASH vouchers from the U.S. Department of Housing and Urban Development-Veterans Affairs Supportive Housing (HUD-VASH) program for their efforts to house homeless veterans in Stanislaus County.
 The vouchers are provided to eligible veterans and non-profit agencies serving veterans.